Ajaero emerges NLC President, threatens strike over fuel, naira scarcity

 AKOR SYLVESTER, Abuja

-He said his administration would continue to resist the anti-workers policies of the government, maintaining that the politicians in the country have taken Nigerians for granted by denying them the good governance that they promised them.
+He said his administration would continue to resist anti-workers policies of government, maintaining that the politicians in the country have taken Nigerians for granted by denying them good governance that they promised them.

 He urged Nigerians to seize the opportunity of the coming elections to vote out candidates that they know would not have the interest of workers and Nigerians as a whole at heart.